Abhinav-Bitragunta/Spam-EMail-Classifier/README.md

 # Spam E-Mail Classifier
-A web application built using HTML, CSS and Flask that uses an AI model trained on the Enron dataset of 'Spam' and 'Not Spam' E-Mails to classify a user input E-Mail as 'Spam' or 'Not Spam'
+A web application built using HTML, CSS and Flask that uses an AI model trained on the Enron dataset of 'Spam' and 'Not Spam' E-Mails to classify a user input E-Mail as 'Spam' or 'Not Spam'.
+It is currently being hosted on Render, [here](https://spam-email-classifier-qy4o.onrender.com).

 ## About the model
 The dataset can be found the train-mails and test-mails directories.